 Interest rate risk Various techniques are utilized to quantify and monitor risks associated with the repricing characteristics of our assets, liabilities and derivative contracts.
 See "Risk Management" in MD&A in our 2020 Form 10-K for a more complete discussion of our approach to interest rate risk.
+Interest rate metrics have been adjusted to reflect the impact of our decision to exit our mass market retail banking business as part of our Restructuring Plan.
+The risk metrics at June 30, 2021 reflect current assumed transaction dates, with balances reduced at projected sale dates and the associated impacts of those reductions is included in both base and shock scenarios.

 Economic value of equity ("EVE") EVE represents the present value of the banking book cash flows that could be provided to our equity holder under a managed run-off scenario.
 An EVE sensitivity represents the change in EVE due to a defined movement in interest rates.
 We manage to an immediate parallel upward shock of 200 basis points and an immediate parallel downward shock of 200 basis points to the market implied interest rates.
-At both March 31, 2021 and December 31, 2020, our EVE remained within risk appetite for the up 200 and down 200 basis point interest rate shock scenarios.
+At both June 30, 2021 and December 31, 2020, our EVE remained within risk limits for the up 200 and down 200 basis point interest rate shock scenarios.